ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

 ---
 Insurance can help to manage risks of relatively rare but expensive events that you will be responsible for covering.
 Still, insurance doesn't eliminate the risks of unlikely event from happening but provides a mechanism to get out of that event with minimum loss.

 If you change the word "Insurance" with "Backup" in the paragraph above, you will see it just makes sense.
 With insurance, you would like to make the smallest amount of investment but still like to get covered for any possible event.
 Cloud Backup just does that.
-No tapes, no rotation, no physical requiremnets.
+No tapes, no rotation, no physical requirements.
 Just a few calls and with little effort you are covered.

 Rackspace has a powerful, easy-to-use service called [Cloud Backup](http://www.rackspace.com/cloud/backup/) which lets [Cloud Servers](http://www.rackspace.com/cloud/servers/) to be backed up at file level.
 It supports encryption, compression and de-duplication which are important for data security at rest and cost control.
 For more you may have a look at [Cloud Backup:FAQs](http://www.rackspace.com/knowledge_center/product-faq/cloud-backup)